Aeronautical and Automotive Engineering

 The Department of Aeronautical and Automotive Engineering is an engineering specialist centre for teaching and research.

-With programmes dating back to 1919, our reputation for teaching and research has been built on nearly 100 years of excellence.
+With programmes dating back to 1919, our reputation for teaching and research has been built on 100 years of excellence.
 Today, we have a thriving community of postgraduate students and research associates from all over the world, who benefit from the expertise of our 37 world-class academic staff.

 In the Government’s External Subject Review, we were awarded an excellent score (23/24) for the quality of its teaching.
 In the most recent Research Excellence Framework, our subject areas featured in the top ten nationally.
 More information about our areas of research can be found on our dedicated research page.